aterstriep/meal-planning/README.md

 Created with React and Gatsby.

-*This project is currently in progress*
+*This project is currently in progress.*